Coding comparison query

 - Next to Search in, choose the files that you want to compare.

-- Next to Coded At, choose the selected nodes that contain the coding you want to compare.
-Alternatively, you can choose all nodes, nodes in selected sets, or cases with selected classifications.
+- Next to Coded To, choose the selected codes that contain the coding you want to compare.
+Alternatively, you can choose all codes, codes in selected sets, or cases with selected classifications.

 - For User Group A and User Group B, click to select the users whose coding you want to compare.

 - Select whether you want the calculations to be based on character, sentence or paragraph.

 - Click the Run Query button at the top of Detail View.

 When the query has finished running, the query results are displayed in Detail View.